-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Spa Hotels, Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle & Manor House Hotels near London, Best Castle Stays in England in 2020 and Best Castle Stays near London in 2020
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Spa Hotels, Family Friendly Castle Stays, Dog/Pet Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle & Manor House Hotels near London, Best Castle Stays in England in 2020, Best Castle Stays in South East England in 2021

 Most Famous Guests: Meghan Markle, Mahatma Gandhi, John Profumo, Christine Keeler.

 Meghan Markle left Cliveden House, near Windsor, on the morning of Saturday 19th May, for her wedding to Prince Harry having spend her last night as a single woman there.
 We can’t be sure how much time she spent considering her accommodation options in the area but whichever way the highly glamorous Cliveden House was an excellent choice.

 From April to October on Thursdays and Sundays the doors of, at least part of, the magnificent property, are open to the admiring gaze of the public while all year round its beautifully manicured grounds are on display until evening.